 Van Westendorp price sensitivity meter has been helping companies build product pricing strategies since 1976.
-Essentially, it’s a chart showing the optimal pricing point that will maximize potential revenue from a given product.
-To create the chart, you’ll need to ask your customers 4 questions and then analyze their responses.
+Essentially, it’s a chart showing the optimal pricing point that will maximize potential revenue from a given product (we’ll show you an example in a moment).

 Those questions are:

 - At what price would you begin to think the product is too expensive to consider?